microsoft/ApplicationInsights-JS/SPO/README.md

 14. Save the item and all your modern SharePoint site on Office 365 are ready to be monitored.
 If this was the first solution globally deployed on your tenant, it may take up to 20 minutes get available.
 <p><img src="./img/image6.png"/></p>

-### Option B - Deploy Extension solution on a single site
+### Option B - Deploy Extension solution on a single site (Individual sites may use different configurations, including iKeys)
 4. Remove skipFeatureDeployment attribute from `package-solution.json` file.
 5. Export properties you defined from `elements.xml` file.
     ```js